Q. What’s the difference between the class programs, i.e. Adult Basic, Adult advanced, and Mixed Classes?

 A. All new students start off by exclusively taking the Basics classes.
-After achieving the level of 3rd stripe white belt, you may begin taking the Advanced, Simulation, or Open Mat classes in addition to continuing with the Basics.
+After achieving the level of 4th degree white belt, you may begin taking the Advanced classes in addition to continuing with the Basics.
+After 1st degree you may attend Open Mat sessions per approval.
 Everyone under the level of Blue belt must continue taking Basic classes.
-However, students of higher belt ranks are welcome to attend Basic classes whenever they wish.
+However, students of higher belt ranks are welcome to attend Basic classes occasionally but should attend advanced classes to continue progression.
 The Kids class is for ages 8 – 13.
-Above age 14, we prefer you to attend the Adult class, but this can be addressed on an individual basis.
+Above age 13, we prefer you to attend the Adult class, but this can be addressed on an individual basis.

 Q. Do you test for belts?

-A. No. Advancement is given on an individual basis.
+A. Yes, we currently test for the Blue Belt and Purple Belt which includes putting in a certain amount of time and testing.
+Beyond Purple Belt, at this time advancement is given on an individual basis.
 When a student has reached a certain amount of classes they are eligible for a promotion.
 We are confident that we provide such great instruction at the academy, that students can be ranked by watching their attendance.
-As a result of good attendance, the knowledge of jiu-jitsu becomes more natural, but realize each person has a different learning rate and will master the techniques in their own timeframe.
+As a result of good attendance, the knowledge of jiu-jitsu becomes more natural, but realize each person has a different learning rate and will master the techniques in their own time frame.
 Come to class regularly, work hard, be patient, and the promotions will come.
 We look for our students to show they have the knowledge and ability to perform techniques properly.
 They also need to have good personal character.
 Positive attitude, good conduct, and showing respect to our instructors, academy, and community members are all important qualities to be considered for promotion.

 Q. What are the belt ranks?